 Send screen shot or image evidence to MapLight’s Text-to-Report line: (662) 667-1234.
 MapLight flags social media companies and pushes Congress “to pass laws to better regulate social media and technology companies like Facebook.”

-If you have or influence children:
+If you use social media and have or influence children:

 9. Be a good role model.